dcos/dcos-docs/1.9/administration/installing/cloud/aws/advanced/aws-custom.md

 1. Go to [S3](https://console.aws.amazon.com/s3/home) and navigate to your S3 bucket shown above in `<path-to-directory>`.

     1. Select **cloudformation** and then select the zen template for the number of desired masters.
 For example, select **el7-zen-1.json** for a single master configuration.
-    1. Right-click and select **Properties**, and then copy the Amazon S3 template URL.
+    1. Right-click and select **Properties**, and then copy the AWS S3 template URL.
 1. Go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home) and click **Create Stack**.
-1. On the **Select Template** page, specify the Amazon S3 template URL path to your Zen template.
+1. On the **Select Template** page, specify the AWS S3 template URL path to your Zen template.
 For example, `https://s3-us-west-2.amazonaws.com/user-aws/templates/config_id/14222z9104081387447be59e178438749d154w3g/cloudformation/el7-zen-1.json`.
 1. Complete your installation by following [these instructions](/docs/1.9/administration/installing/cloud/aws/advanced/quickstart/).

 ### Template reference